Reproducing kernel Hilbert spaces of CR functions for the Euclidean Motion group: Abstract

 \section{Abstract}

-We show how the continuous wavelet transform associated to the irreducible representations of the Euclidean Motion group can give rise to a reproducing kernel Hilbert space, even if such representations are not square integrable.
-Once this result is established, we can characterize such Hilbert space for the case of a minimal uncertainty mother wavelet in terms of a complex regularity related to the natural almost complex structure of the group, in strict analogy with the Bargmann transform. \\ {\tt keywords}: Euclidean Motion group, reproducing kernel Hilbert spaces, uncertainty principle, CR functions.\\ {\tt 2010 MSC}: 46E22, 32V10, 22E45, 81R30, 43A32
+We study the geometric structure of the reproducing kernel Hilbert space associated to the continuous wavelet transform generated by the irreducible representations of the Euclidean Motion $SE(2)$.
+A natural Hilbert norm for functions on the group is constructed that makes the wavelet transform an isometry, but since the considered representations are not square integrable the resulting Hilbert space will not coincide with $L^2(SE(2))$.
+The reproducing kernel Hilbert subspace generated by the wavelet transform, for the case of a minimal uncertainty mother wavelet, can be characterized in terms of the complex regularity defined by the natural $CR$ structure of the group.
+Relations with the Bargmann transform are presented. \\ {\tt keywords}: Euclidean Motion group, reproducing kernel Hilbert spaces, uncertainty principle, CR functions.\\ {\tt 2010 MSC}: 46E22, 32V10, 22E45, 81R30, 43A32